almeidrade/devpro-assessment/README.md

   - Nunit 3

 ## General Info
 The solution consists of two projects, one of which is for testing.
-For the purpose of the task challenge it was created two applications in the same project (which I named 'QaAssessment').
-One for logging messages to a file and the other one to sort lists of a Inventory Management json.
+For the purpose of the task challenge it was created two applications in the same project (which I named 'QaAssessment'), one for logging messages to a file and the other one to sort lists of a Inventory Management json.
 The test project was organized into two separate classes, each for its respective project.

 For the purpose of this task challenge, it was not used a library for Logging (E.g. log4net, NLog etc.) as it would be in the real world, I've "manually" developed my own version of it.